Constitution

 Qualifications

-The Deacons shall be nominated on the basis of the Scriptural guidelines as put forward in 1 Tim.
-3:1-13, Titus 1:6-9, 1 Peter 5:1-4 and Matthew 23:11.
+The Deacons shall be nominated on the basis of the Scriptural guidelines as put forward in 1 Timothy 3:8-13.

 Election and Term

-A Deacon will be a member of the church nominated by the Board of Elders and confirmed by the membership.
+A Deacon will be a member of the Church nominated by the Board of Elders and confirmed by the membership.
 A Deacon shall serve a term of three years.
 There is no limit to the total number of terms a Deacon may serve, but a Deacon may serve at most two consecutive terms.
 After serving two consecutive terms, the former Deacon may not be nominated to serve as a Deacon for one year.

 The Treasurer and Assistant Treasurer shall serve as members of the Board of Deacons during the term that they hold their office.